hashicorp/terraform-plugin-docs/README.md

 The `migrate` subcommand takes the following actions:
 1. Determines the rendered website directory based on the `--provider-dir` argument
+2. Determines the provider name based on the `--provider-name` argument
-2. Copies the contents of the rendered website directory to the `--templates-dir` folder (will create this folder if it doesn't exist)
+3. Copies the contents of the rendered website directory to the `--templates-dir` folder (will create this folder if it doesn't exist)
-3. (if the rendered website is using legacy format) Renames `docs/d/` and `docs/r/` subdirectories to `data-sources/` and `resources/` respectively
+4. (if the rendered website is using legacy format) Renames `docs/d/` and `docs/r/` subdirectories to `data-sources/` and `resources/` respectively
-4. (if the `--provider-name` argument is set) Renames files in the `--templates-dir` folder to remove the provider prefix from the file name
+5. Renames files in the `--templates-dir` folder to remove the provider shortname prefix from the file name
-5. Change file suffixes for Markdown files to `.md.tmpl` to create website templates
+6. Change file suffixes for Markdown files to `.md.tmpl` to create website templates
-6. Extracts code blocks from website docs to create individual example files in `--examples-dir` (will create this folder if it doesn't exist)
+7. Extracts code blocks from website docs to create individual example files in `--examples-dir` (will create this folder if it doesn't exist)
-7. Replace extracted example code in website templates with `codefile`/`tffile` template functions referencing the example files.
+8. Replace extracted example code in website templates with `codefile`/`tffile` template functions referencing the example files.
-8. Copies non-template files to `--templates-dir` folder
+9. Copies non-template files to `--templates-dir` folder
-9. Removes the `website/` directory
+10. Removes the `website/` directory

 ### Conventional Paths